seschwartz8/UniversityRegistrarAPI/README.md

 ## Description

-C#/.NET MVC website that allows students and administrators to keep records on courses and student enrollment.
-This application allows you to create students and courses, and adjust student enrollment in each course.
-The website will prompt you to register an account and log in to view students and courses.
-Based on your identity (registrar vs. student vs. admin) you will be authorized to complete different tasks on the site.
-This project focuses on using .NET Core MVC, Authentication, Authorization, SQL databases/Migration, and one-to-many/many-to-many design for databases.
+React website with C# API that allows students and administrators to keep records on courses and student enrollment.

 ## Installation Requirements